miaskiewicz/JS-Virtual-Pointer/README.md

 JS-Virtual-Pointer
 ==================

-Emulate a human's mouse-movements using this JavaScript-based virtual pointer; the correct events will be executed in JavaScript, as if a real human was interacting on the page
+Emulate a human's mouse-movements using this JavaScript-based virtual pointer; the correct events will be executed in JavaScript, as if a real human was interacting on the page in a desktop browser

 Usage
 ==================